vmaiol/aidl-final-project/README.md

 git init
 ```

-Adding a “remote” to tell Git which remote repository in GitLab is tied to the specific local folder.
+Adding a “remote” to tell Git which remote repository in Github is tied to the specific local folder.
 In the directory you’ve initialized
 ```
-git remote add origin git@gitlab.com:username/projectpath.git
+git remote add origin git@github.com:username/projectpath.git
 ```

 To view remote repositories: